 3).
 Give a quick review of the software testing life cycle?

 This is a step-by-step testing process that should be executed in the defined order to make sure that the testing goals are achieved.
 There are multiple types of software testing life cycle models that can be used based on your project needs and requirements.

-Q4).
-How are test pan and test strategy both different from each other?
+4).
+How are test pan and test strategies both different from each other?

 Test strategy is usually defined as the project manager, where the complete approach to testing is given in detail.
 At the same time, the test plan will demonstrate the testing process for a particular application or module under a project.